 Mermaids have been described as able to swim up rivers to freshwater lakes and pools, and this maybe be the origin of the Jenny Greenteeth tale, the “river hag”, often described as green-skinned, with long hair, and sharp teeth, who lures children and the elderly to the water’s edge, to drown them.
 There is the tale of Jenny Greenteeth inhabiting the flooded mine works in Plumpton Woods, Ulverston.

-Here’s a tale from the Solway Firth, so we can claim half ownership of the story.
+Here’s a tale from the Solway Firth.
 The Barnhourie Mermaid: folklore suggests that Barnhourie Sands is home to a mermaid who fell in love with a young sailor whom she rescued when his ship ran aground on the shifting sands.

 This shy, water-loving creature has the body of a hedgehog, the tail of a squirrel, and the antenna and wings of a bee, the Tizzie Whizie was first observed by a Bowness boatman in 1900.
 It’s diet of moss and lichen produces a great deal of flatulence, allowing the creature to travel at great speeds across Lake Windermere.